paulclindo/MyPetgram/README.md

-# My personal React Boilerplate
+# My personal Petgram

-My personal Boilerplate for react project using webpack, graphql and styled components
+A Clone of Instagram for pets using Graphql, React, Webpack, Styled Components

 ### Prerequisites